osamfrimpong/AirBnB_clone/README.md

 models/ directory contains classes used for this project: base_model.py - The BaseModel class from which future classes will be derived

 ## Testing
-Unittests for the AirBnB project are defined in the tests folder.
+Unittests for the AirBnB project are outlined in the tests folder.
 To run the entire test suite simultaneously, execute the following command:

 ```
 $ python3 unittest -m discover tests
 ```

-Alternatively, you can specify a single test file to run at a time:
+You can also specify a single test file to run at a time:

 ```
 $ python3 unittest -m tests/test_console.py